ggasoftware/indigo/doc/source/indigo/release-notes/1.1.11/indigo-1.1.11.rst

    parameter specifies maximum bond length even if image size is specified
  * Either cis-trans flag was ignored in Molfile V3000 loader
  * Indigo options may be used from a previous Indigo instance when new Indigo instance is allocated
- * Transform throws an exception when called on a molecule from SDF file
+ * Transform throws an exception when called on a molecule from SDF file [#ftransform]_
  * .NET bindings interprocess race condition that could happen on the first run.
 Thanks to dimitry42 for the pull request [#fracecondition]_
+ * Molecule with up/down bond is saved as chiral

 *******
 Details